nspenner/blog/_drafts/how-to-write-css-quickly.md

 date: 2020-03-19 00:00:00 +0000

 ---
 A lot of developers don't like writing CSS.
-I don't blame them; CSS is not a very intuitive language, at least not at first glance.
-I think there are two major pain points that lead to this frustration:
+I don't blame them; CSS is not a very intuitive language.
+I think there are two major pain points that lead to frustration:

 1. Lack of fundamental CSS knowledge
 2. Difficulty modifying and debugging CSS efficiently